tdixon97/legend-simflow/README.md

   - `enabled`: boolean flag to enable/disable the feature
   - `n_primaries`: number of primary events to be simulated in the lower tiers `ver` and `raw`.
 - `paths`: customize paths to input or output files.
-- `filetypes`: customize the file extensions to be used for input and output files generated ny Snakemake.
-- `runcmd`: defines for each tier the command to be executed in order to produce output files (with Snakemake wildcards, see the corresponding rule for more details).
-The `scripts/MaGe.sh` wrapper, which detects problems in the simulation output and exits with a proper code, should be used (and kept up-to-date) instead of the `MaGe` command.
-This allows Snakemake to better detect job failures.
 - `execenv`: defines the software environment (container) where all jobs should be executed (see below).